DennyScott/Blog-Posts/drafts/Using Sublime with Unity.md

 "caret_style": "phase",
 "word_wrap": false,
 ```

+*Note: We're going to be in this file a lot for this part, so remember how to get to it, or leave it open!*

 ###Installing Theme
 We're going to install the Predawn theme.
 Again, you are always welcome to use your own theme, thats just the one I'm using at this time.
 To do so, download the theme from your command palette, using predawn.
 Once tht has downloaded, add the following lines in `Sublime Text` > `Preferences` > `Settings - User` :